thainee/fast-react-pizza/README.md

-Everything I post here is for EDUCATIONAL PURPOSES ONLY.
+Everything I post here is for my EDUCATIONAL PURPOSES ONLY.